Large-scale-Sustainable-Computing-LSC/ARKV/README.md

 # Dependencies

-> Notion：The dependencies come from `pyproject.toml` and `environment.yml`.
+> Note: Dependencies are defined in `environment.yml`.
 Where `>=` means the minimum required version; the exact version installed in your environment may be higher.

 | Name | Version | Purpose |
 |------|---------|---------|